Gabinou/noursmath/README.md

 Originally created for use in a game I am developping using C99: [Codename Firesaga](https://gitlab.com/Gabinou/firesagamaker).
 Title pending.

-The library consists of two files, which include [DARR](https://gitlab.com/Gabinou/darr), and contain 3 main modules: q_math (quick math), linalg (linear algebra) and pathfinding.
+The library consists one header and one source file, which include [DARR](https://gitlab.com/Gabinou/darr), and contain 3 main modules: q_math (quick math), linalg (linear algebra) and pathfinding.

-All "matrices" in noursmath as well as DARRs are simple arrays (not array of arrays, not multidimensional arrays).
+All "matrices" in noursmath as well as DARRs are simple arrays, not array of arrays, not multidimensional arrays.
 Higher-dimensions are mapped unto simple arrays by indexing, for example in 2D to access element at ```(row, col)``` you write ```array[row * col_len + col]```.

 # Installation